Your choice now can make all the difference to your personal growth and professional success in the years ahead.

 This option has been designed to allow those students who have a clear professional goal or industry in mind to acquire the theoretical tools and practical insights to rapidly make their way in their chosen careers.

-Students following this Career Track are typically interested in building or enhancing their careers in one of the numerous financial sectors—such as wealth management, private equity and venture capital, M&A, or real estate investing, amongst others— or to manage the financial activities and functions within an organization through such courses as risk management and macroeconomics for financial forecasting.
+MBA Students following this Career Track are typically interested in building or enhancing their careers in one of the numerous financial sectors—such as wealth management, private equity and venture capital, M&A, or real estate investing, amongst others— or to manage the financial activities and functions within an organization through such courses as risk management and macroeconomics for financial forecasting.

-Given the economic characteristics of Monaco, as well as the profile of many of our MBA students, the Monaco MBA in Applied Finance also offers electives in family wealth preservation and optimization strategies, and in wealth and investment management strategies.
+Given the economic characteristics of Monaco, as well as the profile of many of our MBA students, the IUM MBA in Applied Finance also offers electives in family wealth preservation and optimization strategies, and in wealth and investment management strategies.

-This track is geared for those students whose goals could range from setting up their own businesses; becoming more entrepreneurial –or “intrapreneurs”—within organizations; leading innovation management projects across a variety of organizational, technological and geographic settings; or understanding and successfully tapping into new geographic markets or digital applications and opportunities.
+This track is geared for those MBA students whose goals could range from setting up their own businesses; becoming more entrepreneurial –or “intrapreneurs”—within organizations; leading innovation management projects across a variety of organizational, technological and geographic settings; or understanding and successfully tapping into new geographic markets or digital applications and opportunities.

 Classes are both theoretical as well as applied, with subjects ranging from entrepreneurship and creating new businesses and business models; mobile marketing strategies; social media marketing; global policy and sustainability; or doing business in Asia.